Elkhorn Scenic Byway

 The town of Granite was also big during the gold-rush, and many buildings here, now abandoned, remind us of a once flourishing place in Oregon.
 John Cabell operated the La Bellevue Mine in Cabell City.
 All that remains of the settlement is the cemetery, which houses the graves of Fred and Johanna Cabell and their 8-year-old daughter, as well as a few abandoned buildings and mining equipment.

 There is plenty to do on this road trip: hiking, biking, picnicking and oh, so many photo ops.
-We’re heading out this way next month to do some quality assurance inspections on Oregon Bed and Breakfast Guild inns.
-We’ll drive the Journey Through Time Scenic Byway to Wilson Ranches Retreat, then explore the Ghost Towns on the Elkhorn Scenic Byway before heading up to the Bronze Antler Bed and Breakfast in Joseph Oregon,
+We traveled this route the first part of the week, performing some quality assurance inspections on Oregon Bed and Breakfast Guild inns.
+We drove the Journey Through Time Scenic Byway to Wilson Ranches Retreat, then explored the Ghost Towns on the Elkhorn Scenic Byway.
+Quite a bit of snow over the summit so you might plan this trip for next summer.
+Today we’ll head up to the Bronze Antler Bed and Breakfast in Joseph Oregon,

 Oregon has 29 designated Scenic Byways!
 So, get in the car, take some pics, and reignite your soul.
 Quick note: please check for travel alerts, as well as the road and weather conditions.
 This free guide to Oregon scenic byways might come in really handy too.